This is the eighth chapter of The Architect's Guide to Choosing the Right Carpet.

 First of all, determine the desired carpet life for the project.
 In all likelihood, the longer the lease, the higher quality carpet will be required.
 A quality commercial carpet typically has a life expectancy of 10-20 years.
-It will remain looking good throughout this period if specified correctly and maintained regularly.
+It'll remain looking good throughout this period if specified correctly and maintained regularly.

 Your carpet supplier should be more than willing to provide you with samples.
 These can be viewed in the intended space or under the same type of lighting used in the building, as different types of lighting can drastically affect the look and colour tone of your chosen carpet.
 Taking samples on site also allows you to play around and refine the overall flooring design.
-Make sure that the sample is made in the same quality as specified for the final carpet as it will also influence the look and feel.
+Make sure that the sample is made in the same quality as specified for the final carpet as it'll also influence the look and feel.

-If you have a specific project in mind already, you´ll find plenty of samlpes here to test your interior design ideas.
+If you have a specific project in mind already, you'll find plenty of samlpes here to test your interior design ideas.

 Be aware that samples are mainly made for design and colour check and may not have the anti-soil treatment that will come with the final carpet.
 The optimum choices are colour values falling into the medium range, neither so dark they show up light stains nor so light that they show up dark stains.
 Medium range colours offer little contrast to any accumulated soil and do the best job of concealing daily soil build-up and stains.

-Backing also plays a key role in acoustics, which is why some manufacturers offer specially designed carpet backings optimized for acoustic dampening.
+Backing also plays a key role in acoustics, which is why some manufacturers offer specially designed carpet backings optimised for acoustic dampening.
 The acoustic aspect is always important, but in office projects this is more so.
 Backing also helps set the mood of certain areas, and you can even consider adding details like an extra plush backing in the lounge areas, to give that subtle tactile sensation of added comfort.

 Carpet installations for large office environments can be complex and mistakes are expensive and cause costly delays.
-Prepare a detailed carpet placement plan and have your carpet supplier check it to ensure all details are correct – especially with wall to wall carpet where extreme care needs to be made with seam placement and direction for optimal results.
+Prepare a detailed carpet placement plan and have your carpet supplier check it to ensure all details are correct – especially with wall-to-wall carpet where extreme care needs to be made with seam placement and direction for optimal results.

 Costly mistakes are common at the installation stage unless careful preparations are made.
 Make sure you have all details in hand from your carpet supplier and carpet installer prior to delivery.
-Have a logistics plan in place and take into account any delays such as the 24 hour wait time for wall to wall carpet to settle flat and carpet tiles to acclimatise before installation and whether the space will require airing for 48 hours or more after installation due to the type of adhesives used.
-In our next blogpost we´ll cover similar steps to choosing carpets for hospitality projects.
+Have a logistics plan in place and take into account any delays such as the 24 hour wait time for wall-to-wall carpet to settle flat and carpet tiles to acclimatise before installation and whether the space will require airing for 48 hours or more after installation due to the type of adhesives used.
+In our next blogpost we'll cover similar steps to choosing carpets for hospitality projects.